MalPurifier: Enhancing Android Malware Detection with Adversarial Purification against Evasion Attacks: The MalPurifier Approach

 \subsection{Protective Noise Injection}

 While the diversified perturbation strategies described in Section~\ref{section4.2} can significantly enhance the generalizability of the purification model against various evasion attacks, they may also introduce a new critical challenge, such that the risk of over-purification on clean data.
 Excessive purification can inadvertently corrupt benign samples and increase the false positive rate.
-Moreover, it is important to note that, in practice, adversaries rarely attempt to modify benign samples to mimic malware.
+Moreover, in practice, adversaries rarely attempt to modify benign samples to mimic malware.
 Therefore, directly applying adversarial perturbations to benign data is both unrealistic and unnecessary.

-To tackle this, we introduce a novel protective noise injection mechanism, a key contribution for ensuring the practical usability of the defense.
-Specifically, it introduces controlled random noise, enhancing the purification model's ability to correctly process benign samples.
-Here, we define a threshold parameter $\eta \in [0,1]$ to control the extent of noise injection ($\eta=0$ means no noise added while $\eta=1$ indicates that all features are flipped).
+To tackle this, we introduce a novel protective noise injection mechanism that operates exclusively during the training phase with controlled random noise.
+The goal is \textit{not} to add noise to benign samples at inference time, but rather to expose the purification model to a diverse distribution of benign inputs during training, so that it learns to preserve the recognizability of legitimate applications.
+Specifically, we define a threshold parameter $\eta \in [0,1]$ to control the extent of noise injection ($\eta=0$ means no noise added while $\eta=1$ indicates that all features are perturbed).
 By tuning $\eta$, we can balance the trade-off between robustness and accuracy, ensuring that the purification model maintains high detection performance on clean data.

-Algorithm~\ref{algorithm2} presents the detailed steps of our protective noise injection mechanism: (i) For each batch in the training dataset, we first select all benign samples $(x_i, y_i=0)$ in Line 2. (ii) We then determine the batch size $b_i$ and the feature length $l_i$ for subsequent processing in Line 3. (iii) Next, we randomly generate a binary mask based on the preset noise level $\eta$ to identify which feature positions will be altered in Line 4. (iv) The selected feature values are then flipped (from "0" to "1" or vice versa) according to the generated mask in Line 5. (v) By repeating these steps for all batches, we obtain an augmented set of benign samples with protective noise in Line 6.
+Algorithm~\ref{algorithm2} presents the detailed steps of this mechanism: (i) For each batch in the training set, we first select all benign samples $(x_i, y_i=0)$ in Line 2. (ii) We then determine the batch size $b_i$ and the feature length $l_i$ for subsequent processing in Line 3. (iii) Next, we randomly generate a binary mask based on the preset noise level $\eta$ to identify which feature positions will be altered in Line 4. (iv) The selected feature values are then perturbed according to the generated mask in Line 5. (v) By repeating these steps for all batches, we obtain an augmented set of benign samples with protective noise in Line 6.
 These modified benign samples are subsequently used to train the purification model.